deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “So what now?
 I guess Yan and Vemik went home?”
 Allison asked.

 “Yup.
 Hoeff went with, make sure Daniel and the other scientists are alright.
 I’ll prob’ly head over there first chance I get, just to check up on ‘em.
-But I’ma take a couple days off first, get my head sorted out… maybe go see about getting my foot serviced.”
+But I’ma take a couple days off first, get my head sorted out… and I need to get my foot serviced.”

 “You know Nofl’s the best man in town for that, right?”
 Xiù pointed out.
 She saw his expression and giggled.
 “I know, I know.
 But he managed to arrange life-saving surgery for one of the *Dauntless* crew.
 He’s alright.”